Tencent/loli_profiler/docs/QUICK_START.md

 On Windows platforms, press shift and use mouse to drag your filter range.

-Click **Tools->Show Merged Callstacks** will print combined view of all call stacks, just like Instrument Allocations on Mac OS:
+Click **Tools->Show Merged Callstacks** will print combined view of all call stacks.

+There's two type of view mode available:

+Tree View Mode: Inspect data just like Instrument Allocations on Mac OS:

 ![](images/calltree.png)

-Click **Tools->Show Callstacks in TreeMap** to see the same data in tree map view:
+Tree Map Mode: Inspect the same data in tree map view:

 ![](images/treemap.png)

+There's also a memory leak detect mode available:

+**Tools->Show Leaks**

+You can use Tree view or Tree map to inspect those possibly leaked call stacks.

 You can also view your application's proc/pid/smaps data: